quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ### Timestamps {#time-based-fields}

-The "time" field indicates the timestamp at which the event occured.
+The "time" field indicates the timestamp at which the event occurred.
 Its value is typically the Unix timestamp since the 1970 epoch (number of milliseconds since midnight UTC, January 1, 1970, ignoring leap seconds).
-However, qlog supports two more succint timestamps formats to allow reducing file size.
+However, qlog supports two more succinct timestamps formats to allow reducing file size.
 The employed format is indicated in the "time_format" field, which allows one of three values:
 "absolute", "delta" or "relative".